davidpots/playsongnotes/_practice/2-the-chain-double-drop-d.md

 ## Turnaround & walkdown

 Here's a good way to "end" a series of these phrases, as to either stop the song or just start over again from the top.
 This isn't really from The Chain per se, though it's a bit inspired.
+See my video lesson for reference.

     D ––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––|–––––
     B ––––––––3–––––3–––––––––3–––––3–––––––––3–––––3–––––––––––––––––––|–––––